Theorising Japanese Cinema

 Module description

-Films selected for this module are subtitled in English.
-There is no Japanese language requirement for this course.
+Films selected for this course are subtitled in English.
+There is no Japanese language requirement.

 Indicative syllabus